podverse/podverse-ops/dev/local-dev-setup.md

 Before running a Podverse Docker service, you will need to create an enviroment variable file for it within the `podverse-ops/config` directory.

-Duplicate each of the `.env.example` files found within `podverse-ops/config` and add the corresponding values.
+Duplicate each of the `.env.example` files found within `podverse-ops/config` and add the corresponding values (e.g. podverse-local-api.env, etc.).

 The Podverse repos that run locally (the ones that don't simply need to build, but need to run) will need their own `.env` file within their project directory for local development purposes.
 For example, for local dev, you will need a corresponding `podverse-api/.env` file, `podverse-web/.env`, and a `podverse-workers/.env` file.